grafana/faro-web-sdk/packages/web-sdk/README.md

 See [quick start for web applications](https://github.com/grafana/faro-web-sdk/blob/main/docs/sources/tutorials/quick-start-browser.md).

+Alternatively, you can use the CDN version of the library.
+See [use cdn library](https://github.com/grafana/faro-web-sdk/blob/main/docs/sources/tutorials/use-cdn-library.md) for details on how to do so.

 ## Instrumentations

 - console - captures messages logged to `console` global object.
 Only `warn`, `info` and `error` levels by default.